arturochian/datascience-2015/lessons/01_intro_to_datascience/README.md

 ### Lab 2: Git workflow
 #### Objective: Get comfortable with our work flow of solving problems and pushing to GitHub
+0. Sign up for GitHub & add SSH keys: https://help.github.com/articles/generating-ssh-keys/
+1. Create a repository on your GitHub called `dat-chapter-1` (We'll do this together)
+2. Clone that repository within `~/Development/datascience/repos`,
-Create a directory `~/Development/datascience/repos/dat-chapter-1`, initialize it as a git repository and push it to your own GitHub.
-Then add a README.md file with the following text:
+3. Add a README.md file with the following text:
 ```
 Chapter 1 of GA Data Science 2015: Prove proficiency in Python and Pandas.
 ```
-Then, commit the new file and push it to GitHub.
+4. Commit the new file and push it to GitHub.

 ### Lab 3: Python starters
 #### Objective: Warm up our python skills